 Amount of Registry Operator Fees.

 Registrar agrees to pay Registry Operator or its designee in accordance with the fee schedule set forth in Exhibit A for initial and renewal registrations and other services provided by Registry Operator to Registrar (collectively, “Fees”).
 Registry Operator reserves the right, from time to time, to modify the Fees in a manner consistent with ICANN policies and Registry Policies.
+However, once a domain is registered, Registry Operator will not modify the Renewal Fee of that domain.

 In addition, Registrar agrees to pay Registry Operator or its designee any applicable Variable Registry-Level Fees assessed to Registry Operator by ICANN, as permitted by Subsection 6.3 of the Registry Agreement, by no later thirty (30) days after the date of an invoice from Registry Operator for such fees.